 |Agricultural innovation – building better food systems 13 July 2021||

 Additional National Food Systems Summit dialogues convened by other Australian Government departments and agencies include:

 Convened on 25 May 2021 by Australian Centre for International Agricultural Research (ACIAR) and the Department of Foreign Affairs and Trade (DFAT).

 This dialogue brought together high-level stakeholders from around the world to discuss the challenges and opportunities of multi-stakeholder partnerships for developing new and scaling existing innovations.
 In small-group discussions, participants examined existing partnerships, shared practical recommendations, and explored how partnerships will support food systems transformation on a global scale.

 Achieving healthy diets from sustainable food systems by 2030 – what science, innovation, and actions are needed in Australia?

 Convened on 8 June 2021 by Commonwealth Scientific and Industrial Research Organisation (CSIRO).

 This dialogue provided an opportunity for interactive discussion among diverse stakeholders to discuss, debate and identify possible food system futures and the science, innovation, and actions needed by key stakeholders.

 What role does food labelling play in helping to shift consumers towards healthier, safe and sustainable consumption?

-Convened by the Department of Health.
+Convened on 13 July 2021 by the Department of Health.